 An applicant with an outstanding academic record may enter without a master's degree, providing the applicant has an undergraduate major in psychology and a satisfactory GPA, and presents satisfactory scores on both the GRE General Test and the Advanced Test in Psychology.
 A master's degree may be received en route to the doctoral degree in which case students may be asked to terminate at the master's level if they do not demonstrate ability to continue toward the doctoral degree.
-The student who chooses to receive a master's degree en route to the doctoral degree and the student who is asked to terminate at the master's level take the MA comprehensive examinations.
-The student who proceeds directly to the doctoral degree is not required to take the MA comprehensive examinations.
+Students who choose to receive a master's degree en route to the doctoral degree or who are asked to terminate at the master's level take the MA comprehensive examinations.
+Students who proceed directly to the doctoral degree are not required to take the MA comprehensive examinations.

-The PhD course requirements assume as master's degree that includes graduate courses in the following areas.
-If courses in these areas have not been taken prior to admission, the indicated Andrews University course must be taken as part of the degree.
+The PhD course requirements assume a prior master's degree that includes graduate courses in the following areas.
+If courses in these areas have not been taken prior to admission, the indicated Andrews University course must be taken as part of the degree, in addition to PhD courses listed below: